lethonomia/GraylogBackup/Graylog Backup and Resore Policy.md

     id1(OpenSearch Domain) --Every 60 minutes--> id2(preconfigured S3 Bucket)
 ```

 Automated snapshots are only for cluster recovery.
-You can use them to restore your domain in the event of red cluster status or data loss.
+These can use them to restore your domain in the event of red cluster status or data loss.
+These must be configured for every cluster.
 For more information, see [Restoring snapshots](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-snapshots.html#managedomains-snapshot-restore).

 OpenSearch Service stores hourly automated snapshots in a preconfigured Amazon S3 bucket at no additional charge, retaining up to 336 of them for 14 days.